 Loving Hut has the right idea when it comes to whipping up innovative vegan food.
-Strictly plant-based, the restaurant offers Singaporean delights, such as Peranakan (Straits-born people of Chinese and Malay/Indonesian heritage) fare like nonya mee siam (rice vermicelli in a sweet-spicy broth, S$9.90) and Teochew dishes like kway chap (broad rice sheets in soya sauce broth, S$9.90).
+Strictly plant-based, the restaurant serves up Singaporean delights, such as Peranakan* fare like nonya mee siam (rice vermicelli in a sweet-spicy broth) and Teochew dishes like kway chap (broad rice sheets in soya sauce broth).
 If you’re craving Western dishes, there are vegan renditions of fish and chips, and chicken chop on the menu.

-Since it’s never too early to introduce vegan food to the little ones, Loving Hut’s kid-friendly menu features plates of tomato pasta and scrambled tofu sandwich.
+Since it’s never too early to introduce the little ones to vegan food, Loving Hut’s kid-friendly menu features plates of tomato pasta and scrambled tofu sandwich.

 Loving Hut.
 229 Joo Chiat Road #01-01, Singapore 427489. +65 6348 6318.

 No meat, no problem—from rice bowls to customised bento (home-packed meal) to noodles, vegetarian cuisine is anything but boring at Green Dot.

 Tuck into the tom yum noodles, which dunks soya-based ‘mutton’, chunks of carrots and konnyaku (Japanese konjac) prawn in a fiery tom yum broth.